 Take them for regular check-ups

 No one is more qualified to clean your dog’s teeth than your vet.
-We offer free dental checks, and many of our practices also offer specialised dental clinics.
+We offer complimentary dental checks, and many of our practices also offer specialised dental clinics.

 If you have any questions about your dog’s dental health or would like to find out more, contact your local Medivet practice.